Loretta Lynn: 2004–2022: Late career resurgence

 In 2004, Lynn released Van Lear Rose, the second album on which Lynn either wrote or co-wrote every song.
 Produced by Jack White of The White Stripes, the album featured guitar and backup vocals by White.
 The collaboration garnered Lynn high praise from the mainstream and alternative rock music press, such as Spin and Blender.
 Rolling Stone voted it the second best album of 2004, and it won the Grammy Award for Best Country Album of the Year.

 Late in 2010, Sony Music released a new compilation album, Coal Miner's Daughter: A Tribute to Loretta Lynn, featuring stars like Reba McEntire, Faith Hill, Paramore, and Carrie Underwood performing Lynn's classic hits spanning 50 years.
 The album produced a Top 10 hit music video on Great American Country of the single "Coal Miner's Daughter", featuring Lynn, Miranda Lambert and Sheryl Crow.
 The track cracked the Billboard singles chart, making Lynn the only female country artist to chart in six decades.
-Lynn's concerts during this period included performances at the Nelsonville Music Festival in Nelsonville, Ohio in May 2010, and at the Bonnaroo Music and Arts Festival on June 11, 2011.
+Lynn's concerts during this period included performances at the Nelsonville Music Festival in Nelsonville, Ohio, in May 2010, and at the Bonnaroo Music and Arts Festival on June 11, 2011.
 In 2012, Lynn published her third autobiography, Honky Tonk Girl: My Life in Lyrics.
 She also contributed "Take Your Gun and Go, John" to Divided & United: Songs of the Civil War, released on November 5, 2013.

 In November 2015, Lynn announced the completion of a new album, Full Circle.
 Released in March 2016, the album debuted at No. 19 on the Billboard Hot 200 and went on to become Lynn's 40th album to make the Top 10 on Billboard's best selling country chart.
 It featured a combination of new songs and classics, and duets with Elvis Costello and Willie Nelson.

 Lynn's holiday album White Christmas Blue was released in October 2016.
 In December of the same year, Full Circle was nominated for Country Album of the Year in the 59th Annual Grammy Awards.

 Following Full Circle, the album Wouldn't It Be Great was released by Legacy Recordings in September 2018 after being delayed by health issues, which had caused Lynn to cancel all of her scheduled tour dates in 2017.
 Lynn was named Artist of a Lifetime by CMT in 2018.
 On October 19, 2019, Lifetime aired the movie Patsy & Loretta which highlighted the friendship of Lynn and Patsy Cline.

 On March 19, 2021, Lynn released her 50th studio album Still Woman Enough, the fourth album of her deal with Legacy Recordings.
-Recorded in sessions at Cash Cabin in Tennessee, it features Carrie Underwood and Reba McEntire on the title track, alongside duets with Tanya Tucker and Margo Price on re-recordings of "You Ain't Woman Enough" and "One's on the Way", respectively.
+Recorded in sessions at Cash Cabin Studio in Tennessee, it features Carrie Underwood and Reba McEntire on the title track, alongside duets with Tanya Tucker and Margo Price on re-recordings of "You Ain't Woman Enough" and "One's on the Way", respectively.